YlvaKodar/LookWhosTalking/README.md

 3. **End the Meeting**:
    - Click "End Meeting" when the meeting concludes
    - View statistics about the speaking time distribution
+   - Download meeting statistics as PDF (if desired, it's totally up to you)

 ## Technical Details